farmera/sare_grant/spectral_indices.md

 * When light interacts with sugarcane it is partly reflected and partly absorbed.
 * The magnitude of energy that sugarcane reflects or emits across wavelengths is called its spectral signal.

-Across any range of wavelengths, the percent reflectance value for any feature (i.e. water, sand, sugarcane) on the ground may be plotted as a “spectral response curve” or __spectral signature__.
+The percent reflectance of any feature (i.e. water, sand, sugarcane) on the ground may be plotted as a “spectral response curve” or __spectral signature__.
 Differences among spectral signatures can be used to analyze and classify remotely sensed objects.

 The spectral signature of sugarcane generally follows that of any other leafy green plant - it absorbs 60-85 percent of the incident light minus the green band (most of this is reflected away, hence leaves appear green) and minus most of the